Angie55/milestoneFour-chocify/README.md

 - [Git](https://gist.github.com/derhuerst/1b15ff4652a867391f03)

-I used [Gitpod](https://www.gitpod.io/) as my chosen IDE and used this [Code Institute Full Template](https://github.com/Code-Institute-Org/gitpod-full-template) which hadd all of the tools preinstalled that I needed to get started.
+I used [Gitpod](https://www.gitpod.io/) as my chosen IDE and used this [Code Institute Full Template](https://github.com/Code-Institute-Org/gitpod-full-template) which had all of the tools preinstalled that I needed to get started.

 You will need to create free accounts on:
 - [Stripe](https://dashboard.stripe.com/register)